crogar/ETL-Project/README.md

 # ETL-Project
 PROPOSAL
 CONCEPT : Finance
-Goal: Our goal is to create tables showing today’s 10 best/most profitable cryptocurrencies to invest in.
+Goal: Our goal is to create tables showing 10 cryptocurrencies to invest in.
 We will look at historical data for the previous year and create a database by hourly and daily price changes.
 METHOD: we aim to do this by extracting data based on the ranks of the cryptocurrency and also the daily and hourly change of the cryptocurrency.
 FINDING DATA: Following are the sources for finding and collecting our data.
 Sources: